Code of Ethics – UL Standards Development Participants

 1.0 PURPOSEThe UL standards development process is intended to be an open process where a variety of interests are engaged in developing timely, scientifically based consensus standards that fulfill UL's mission.
 This document is intended to assist participants in that endeavor.

 2.0 SCOPEThe statements of principles contained within this Code of Ethics have been prepared to guide the conduct of participants in UL's Standards development activities to comply with the highest ethical and legal standards.
 This Code of Ethics applies to all participants in the UL standards development process, including Standards Technical Panel (STP) members.
 It is essential that all participants in the UL Standards Development Process conform to these principles.
 These principles are not intended to supply specific guidance for every activity, but rather to provide guidelines for ethical behavior, which must be observed by all participants throughout the world.
 Where the Code of Ethics is specific, it should be followed to the letter.
 If certain situations are not expressly covered, participants are expected to consider the spirit of this Code of Ethics in determining the most appropriate course of action.
 UL takes violations of the Code of Ethics very seriously.
-Violations of this Code may result in an immediate termination of STP Membership.
+Violations of this Code may result in an immediate termination of membership on an STP, committee, or task group, as applicable.

 3.1 Participants shall act honestly and in good faith with a view to the best interest of the UL Standards Development Process.
 Although it is recognized that legitimate differences of opinion frequently exist on individual issues, all participants are expected to work in a constructive, respectful, and collaborative effort pursuant to resolving such differences.